 Pain is a warning sign saying “stop, pay attention, and do something different.”
 When the signals in the brain interpret and communicate pain or discomfort it is actually a blessing in disguise.
 This is a message that you need to see your Chiropractor!
 Your chiropractor can assess your spine and nervous system and improve function.

-At Chiropractic Plus, we specialize in naturally addressing the common causes of pain by emphasizing correct and healthy function.
+At Chiropractic Plus, we focus on naturally addressing the common causes of pain by emphasizing correct and healthy function.
 The first step forward is to determine the cause of your discomfort.
 There are different types of pain, and knowing the symptoms will allow us to guide the most appropriate therapies towards the relief you seek, in the process of establishing a more optimal expression of health.

 There are two basic types of pain: acute and chronic.